Religion in Mozambique

-Christianity is the largest religion in Mozambique, with substantial minorities of the adherents of traditional faiths and Islam.
+Christianity is the largest religion in Mozambique, with substantial minorities adhering to Islam or identifying with no religion.

 Mozambique is a secular state.
-According to the 2022 Afrobarometer, 66.8% of the population of Mozambique was Christian, 18% was Muslim, 12.5% had no religion, 0.3% adhered to traditional beliefs, and 1.3% of the population practised other religions.
+According to a 2026 Afrobarometer survey, 68.6% of the population of Mozambique was Christian, 21.3% was Muslim, 7.7% had no religion, 0.4% adhered to traditional beliefs, and 2.0% of the population practised other religions or chose not to state their religious affiliation.
 Protestants outnumbered Catholics.